DAMO-moim/frontend/.github/ISSUE_TEMPLATE/-fe-.md

 ---
-name: Feature request
+name: "[FE]"
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: fe, feat
-assignees: ''
+assignees: kie9400

 ---